f5devcentral/f5-big-iq-lab/docs/class1/module2/lab3.rst

 Now, let's deploy an application as **Oliva** using the AS3 template previously created in Task 6.
 Note in the below declaration, the virtualPort is set to 9090 while in the template, we force the virtualPort to a specific value and accept no other.

-1. Using VS code REST client extension, find the **BIG-IQ Token** call to authenticate you on the BIG-IQ and save the token.
+1. Using **Visual Studio code REST client extension**, find the **BIG-IQ Token** call to authenticate you on the BIG-IQ and save the token.

    Update the body with olivia's credential as below.